Byrne Criminal Justice Innovation

 BCJI Awardee: Metropolitan Development and Housing Authority

-Research Partner: Dr. Cara Robinson, Tennessee State University; Dr. Laurie Woods, Vanderbilt University
+Research Partner: Tennessee State University; Vanderbilt University

-Focus Areas: Community Safety
+Challenges: Community Safety

 The Napier Place and Sudekum neighborhoods in Nashville, Tennessee, have several positive assets, such as engaged, long-term residents, a public library and recreation center, mentoring and workforce development programs, local parks, churches, K-12 schools, a federally qualified health clinic, a new U.S. Department of Housing and Urban Development (HUD) Envision Center, reliable bus lines, and proximity to the interstate highways and downtown Nashville.
 HUD recently invested a Choice Neighborhoods Planning grant award to support an equity-driven, mixed-income, mixed-use community of opportunity.
 Additionally, Census tract 148 is located in a federal Promise Zone and Opportunity Zone to help incentivize economic development.
 However, this community has a long history of economic challenges.